 A lot of misinformation exists regarding the differences between the two oils.
 To use these oils to their full capacity, it is important to steer clear of such myths.
 This article will explain the true differences between MCT oil and coconut oil as well as their respective uses in detail.

-What is the Difference Between MCT Oil and Coconut Oil?
+So, what is the Difference Between MCT Oil and Coconut Oil?

 - 45% of lauric acid